Investors rethink recession games, boosting U.S. stock market laggards - ExBulletin

 Some market watchers believe it is too early for economic optimism.
 Analysts at Capital Economics wrote on Thursday that the small-cap rally was likely premature, saying they expected weaker growth in the months ahead.
 Jobless claims released on Thursday were higher than expected, a sign that the labor market may be cooling.

 Others, however, are more optimistic.
-Max Wasserman, senior portfolio manager at Miramar Capital, increased his positions in underperforming consumer stocks such as Starbucks Corp (SBUX.O) and Target Corp (TGT.N), down around 1% and 15% since the beginning of the year. .
+Max Wasserman, senior portfolio manager at Miramar Capital, increased his positions in underperforming consumer stocks such as Starbucks Corp. and Target Corp., down about 1% and 15% respectively since the start of the year.
 He expects restaurants and retailers to outperform as growth stabilizes in the second half.

 |